Frilled lizard

 The frilled lizard is largely arboreal, spending most of its time in trees.
 Its diet consists mainly of insects and other invertebrates.
-It is more active during the wet season, when it spends more time near or on the ground.
-It is less observed during the dry season, during which it seeks shade in the branches of the upper canopy.
+It is more active during the wet season, when it spends more time near or on the ground, and is less observed during the dry season, during which it seeks shade in the branches of the upper canopy.
 It breeds in the late dry season and early wet season.
 The lizard uses its frill to scare off predators and display to other individuals.
 The species is considered to be of least concern by the International Union for Conservation of Nature.

 Taxonomy

 British zoologist John Edward Gray described the frilled lizard in 1825 as Clamydosaurus kingii.
 He used a specimen collected by botanist Allan Cunningham at Careening Bay, off north-western Australia, while part of an expedition conducted by Captain Phillip Parker King in HMS Mermaid.
 The generic name, Chlamydosaurus, is derived from the Ancient Greek chlamydo (χλαμύς), meaning "cloaked" or "mantled", and Latin saurus (sauros), meaning "lizard".
 The specific name, kingii, is a Latinised form of King.
 It is the only species classified in its genus.

 The frilled lizard is classified in the family Agamidae and the subfamily Amphibolurinae.
 It split from its closest living relatives around 10 million years ago based on genetic evidence.
 A 2017 mitochondrial DNA analysis of the species across its range revealed three lineages demarcated by the Ord River and the southeast corner of the Gulf of Carpentaria (Carpentarian Gap).
 One lineage ranged across Queensland and southern New Guinea and is sister to one that ranged from western Queensland to the Ord River.
 The ancestor of these two split from a lineage that populates the Kimberley.
 Frilled lizards entered southern New Guinea possibly around 17,000 years ago during a glacial cycle, when sea levels were lower and a land bridge connected the island to Cape York.
 The study upholds C. kingii as one species with the different populations being "shallow allopatric clades".

 The following cladogram is based on Pyron and colleagues (2013).